mr-easy/mreasy.github.io/_posts/2017-06-26-creating-spritesheet-animation-in-html5-canvas-using-javascript.md

 <p>In case you are drawing a background (which should be drawn first before drawing any other game object), then you don't need to clear the canvas.
 Since, the background image covers the whole canvas and overdraws on all the previous images.</p>

 <h3>Final note</h3>
-<p>This is it forthis article, hope it helped you.
+<p>This is it for this article, hope it helped you.
 I encourage you to try and experiment yourself.
 You can do a lot using sprites.
 Like this:</p>
 <center><canvas id="canvas3" height="250px" width="500px" style="border: 2px solid black"></canvas></center>

 <p>I used spritesheet animations in <a href="https://ekshikha-gamificationframework.github.io/Pac-Man-Maths-Game/">this game</a>.</p>